 The Bank of England’s recent interest rate hikes have made plenty of people more anxious about their financial situation.
 Interest rates now sit at 5.25%, and variable rate mortgage holders are being hard hit by the hikes.

-Everyone’s situation is different, and it’s important to consider what will truly help you cope financially if you are struggling to pay your mortgage.
-Whatever you do, don’t panic, as there are a number of options to explore which can ease your cash flow and avoid putting your home at risk.
+Everyone’s circumstances are different, and it’s important to consider what will truly help you cope financially if you are struggling to pay your mortgage.
+Whatever you do, don’t panic, as there are a number of options to explore which may help ease your cash flow and avoid putting your home at risk.